gary-archer/authguidance.mobileweb.android/README.md

 ### Middleware Used

 * The [AppAuth-Android Library](https://github.com/openid/AppAuth-Android) is used to implement the Authorization Code Flow (PKCE)
-* Android Key Store + Shared Preferences are used to securely store a refresh token on the device after login
 * AWS Cognito is used as a Cloud Authorization Server
+* The Android Key Store is used to store encrypted tokens on the device after login
 * AWS API Gateway is used to host our sample OAuth 2.0 Secured API
+* AWS S3 and Cloudfront are used to serve mobile deep linking asset files and interstitial web pages